OliverCulleyDeLange/grvmkr/README.md

 [Groove Maker](https://oliverdelange.co.uk/grvmkr/) is a percussion grid notation tool and modern replacement for the now obsolete [Mango Drum](http://mangodrum.com/) which only runs on Windows.

 ## Features
-- ✅ Installable (as a pwa) on desktop (windows and mac) and mobile (ios and android)
 - ✅ Live editing
   - Modify the grid and hear the results immediately, even when playing.
-  - Multi select grid cells in a row (shift click or drag) + copy (ctrl/cmd + C) and paste (ctrl/cmd + V)
+  - Multi select grid cells in a row.
+On desktop, shift click or click and drag cursor.
+On mobile press and drag cells.
+  - Merge cells + uneven hits like triplets
+- ✅ Copy (ctrl/cmd + C) & Paste (ctrl/cmd + V).
+Also available in the grid toolbar for mobile users.
 - ✅ Choose the BPM for your composition (obviously)
 - ✅ Create your own instruments
   - Upload your own audio samples and create multiple 'hits' (sounds) per instrument
 - ✅ Built in instruments
   - There are currently some standard built ins for making beats / samba grooves
+- ✅ Save and load grids in the app (saved to your browsers internal database)
-- ✅ Save your composition grids as a json file, which can be re-loaded at a later date.
+- ✅ Save your composition grids as a file, which can be re-loaded on other computers.
+Useful for sharing with band members!
-- ✅ Save your composition grids as a PDF file for sharing with others
+- ✅ Save or print your composition grids as a PDF file for sharing with others
   -  Technically possible by 'Printing to PDF'.
 I've made sure the grids aren't split between pages.
 - ✅ Saving progress automatically so you don't lose everything if you refresh the page
 - ✅ Mute / Solo and instrument volume controls
 - ✅ Dark mode theme
+- ✅ Installable (as a pwa) on desktop (windows and mac) and mobile (ios and android)

 ### Coming soon (maybe)
-- Save/open grids locally
 - Keyboard Shortcuts (space to play)
 - Play grids in order like a song
 - Configurable instruments per grid / groove